 - Questioning all relevant witnesses orally (called depositions)

 - Requesting formal documents such as proof of insurance to the plaintiffs and defendants

-Experienced Oklahoma car accident lawyers understand which questions to ask.
+Experienced Oklahoma car accident lawyers know which questions to ask.
 We advise clients that some questions may be outside the scope of discovery.
-We explain that relevant questions should be answered honestly and accurately – without disclosing more information than is necessary.
-Lawyers can always submit/ask more questions if the answers aren’t clear.
+We explain that relevant questions should be answered honestly and accurately – without disclosing any more information than is necessary.
+Lawyers can always submit or ask more questions if the answers aren’t clear.

 Most defense lawyers have a standard list of written questions they submit.
-They will add more questions based on the unique facts of the car accident.
+They’ll add more specific questions based on the unique facts of the accident.
 Typical questions include:

 - To identify your current employer and your employers for the ten (10) years prior to the accident date.
 State your job title, how long you worked at each job, your wages and salary, any supplement wages such as overtime and bonuses, and the number of hours you work each week.

 - Disclose any criminal convictions or driver’s license disciplinary action in the last ten (10) years.

 - Disclose any other injury claims in the last ten (10) years.
 This would include, but is not limited to, any car wrecks, workers’ compensation claims or trip and fall injuries.
 If so, you may need to indicate the court term and number of the lawsuit, who the defendants were, who the insurance carriers were, and the ultimate outcome.

 - Identify ownership of any vehicle involved in the car wreck.
 Where was the vehicle registered?
 Was the vehicle insured by anyone?
 If so, by what company?

 - Any other medical treatment for the same or similar body parts injured in the car wreck over the last 10 years.